-Exploration is occurring now in Harney County, with insignificant local impacts.
-Geothermal company staff manage exploration from offices outside the county.
+Exploration is occurring now in Deschutes County, with insignificant local impacts.
+Geothermal company staff managing exploration are in offices outside the county.

 Well Drilling

 Older geothermal plants in The Geysers require approximately 2,000,000 pounds of steam per hour to produce 110 MW of power (Matthews, 1983).
 This equates to about 1,820,000 pounds per hour for a 100 MW plant.
 Newer Geyser plants require about 10 to 20 percent less steam per MW of capacity (Bloomquist, 1987; Nolte, 1987).
 Therefore, a new 100 MW plant needs about 1,545,000 pounds per hour.